Powered by Dragonfly Energy Graphic

 Some RVs come with onboard generators, while some RVers choose to carry a portable generator with them while RVing.
 Generators come in various sizes and with different power-creating abilities.
 The more watts a generator can produce, the more powerful it is.

 When you’re charging your RV battery using alternator charging, you can charge your RV’s battery bank while driving.
 It’s best to use a DC to DC charger, which helps protect and extend the life of your RV battery and not overload your vehicle alternator.
-Most DC to DC charger models have the same three-stage charging modes that all chargers have, and it will safely charge the battery and prevent alternator damage.
+Most DC to DC charger models have the same three-stage charging modes that all chargers have, and it will safely charge the battery and prevent alternator damage and starter battery drain,

 Something to keep in mind: Using your alternator to charge your house battery often will wear out your alternator faster.
 You can preserve your alternator by using fewer amps and by charging your battery with shore or solar power as often as possible.